chryz-hub/chryz-hub.github.io/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Be sure to check the [contributing guide lines](CONTRIBUTING.md).

-## Note
-The available multiple tech branches e.g the Vue.js branch, are for some display purposes and to compare.

 ## Find us on
 <a href="https://discord.gg/c6RhGwcP5b"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white"><br>
 <a href="https://github.com/chryz-hub"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" width="102px"></a><br>